banner-image

 Subcision for Acne Scars in Los Angeles

 Subcision is a minimally invasive procedure that can help lessen the appearance of your acne scars.
 This treatment is best suited for deep, depressed scars that are pulled downward into your skin due to tiny fibrous strands of scar tissue attached to the scar’s base.
-Subcision involves cutting these fibrous stands, allowing the skin around the scar to rise to the normal surface level of your skin.
+Subcision involves cutting these fibrous stands, allowing the skin around the scar to rise to / or closer to the normal surface level of your skin.

 What Is Subcision?